 - Eliminate!
 Get rid of what no longer serves you… make a habit of cleaning out closets and other spaces in your home.
 Without intervention, junk accumulates and wastes our precious brain power and energy.
 Don’t be afraid to give things away, especially things of value.
 There is no greater joy than sharing what God has blessed you with.
 This practice will ultimately free you from reliance on material things in your life, too.
 Need motivation?
 Check out the Life-Changing Magic of Tidying Up.

 - Practice Gratitude: Perhaps the most powerful habit is gratitude… Be grateful every day and make it a habit, like brushing your teeth.
 Before you fall asleep, list at least three things you are grateful for every single day.
 Did you know that the two qualities most predictive of life-long happiness are gratitude and life-long learning?
 (If the title of this article was “Nine Habits”, the next one would be commit to life-long learning so you get a freebie 🙂 )

 None of these things are difficult but they require a change in mindset.
-Philippians 4:8 sums it up nicely, “Finally, brothers and sisters, whatever is true, whatever is worthy of respect, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if something is excellent or praiseworthy, think about these things.”
+Philippians 4:8 sums it up nicely, “Finally, whatever is true, whatever is worthy of respect, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if something is excellent or praiseworthy, think about these things.”